 postRunnable parameter to one of the refresh methods:

-Synchronous refreshes can cause deadlocks in some cases, depending on which locks are held by the thread invoking the refresh operation.
+In some cases, synchronous refreshes can cause deadlocks, depending on which locks are held by the thread invoking the refresh operation.

-All changes happening in the virtual file system, either as a result of refresh operations or caused by user’s actions, are reported as virtual file system events.
-VFS events are always fired in the event dispatch thread, and in a write action.
+All changes happening in the virtual file system, either due to refresh operations or caused by user actions, are reported as virtual file system events.
+VFS events are always fired in the event dispatch thread and in a write action.

-BulkFileListener interface and to subscribe with it to the
+BulkFileListener and to subscribe with it to the

 A non-blocking variant

 AsyncFileListener is also available in 2019.2 or later.

 See How do I get notified when VFS changes? for implementation details.